This large garden in Hertfordshire sits to the rear of a converted barn and belongs to a young family.

 The brief was to produce a contemporary design with a grown up feel but that was still relaxed and family friendly.
 Space for socialising, an area for cooking, a play area for the children and a good sized vegetable garden were key requirements.

-Our design solution uses strong geometry following the horizontal lines of the barn.
-The space was divided into a series of outdoor ‘rooms’ using hardwood deck and sandstone terraces, quartz stone paths and a meadow to create spaces for dining, relaxing and family play.
-A smooth rendered retaining wall was planned to level the slope allowing a flat lawn to be created at the heart of the garden.
+Our design used strong geometry following the horizontal lines of the barn.
+The space was divided into a series of outdoor ‘rooms’ using hardwood decking and sawn sandstone, quartz paths and wildflower meadow to create spaces for dining, relaxing and family play.
+A smooth rendered retaining wall was designed to level the slope and allow a flat open lawn to be created at the heart of the garden.

 Garden details include:

-A planting plan using a contemporary mix of herbaceous perennials and grasses with strong forms for winter interest was designed to soften the straight lines of the design and give a relaxed modern feel.
+A naturalistic planting design using a contemporary mix of herbaceous perennials and grasses with strong forms for winter interest was designed to soften the straight lines of the design and provide a relaxed modern feel.

 Willow sphere & leaf sculptures were commissioned from willow artist Rachel Carter.